7 Quick and Easy Ways to Give Yourself a Tax-Free Raise

 Pay off debt

-If you’re rolling credit-card balances from one month to the next, you’re paying out a lot of money in interest.
-Pay off those debts as fast as you can and do not replace them with new debt.
-The interest you don’t have to send to your creditors anymore is money in your wallet.
+If you’re rolling credit-card balances from one month to the next, you’re paying a lot of interest.
+Pay off those debts quickly, and do not replace them with new debt.
+The interest you no longer have to send to creditors is money in your wallet.
 Yep, just like giving yourself a raise!

 First published: 10-09-18; Updated and republished 08-15-21